LinuxCommandLibrary

 CAVEATS

-Dynamic MOTD requires update-motd package.
+Dynamic MOTD requires update-motd package on Ubuntu/Debian.
 Scripts must be executable.
-SSH may have separate banner.
+SSH may have a separate banner configured via the Banner directive in sshd_config.
 PAM configuration affects display.
+Each message file is limited to 64KB.

 SEE ALSO